Seagate/cortx-motr/doc/Motr_LNet_Transport.rst

 Additional Interfaces
 ----------------------

 The design permits the implementation to expose additional interfaces if necessary, as long as their usage is optional.
-In particular, interfaces to extract or compare the network interface component in an end point address would be useful to the Mero request handler setup code.
+In particular, interfaces to extract or compare the network interface component in an end point address would be useful to the Motr request handler setup code.
 Other interfaces may be required for configurable parameters controlling internal resource consumption limits.

 **Support for multiple message delivery in a single network buffer**